LNPI-Lab/gmlt/README.md

 ## Features

 - 📱 **Fully Responsive**: Works seamlessly on mobile, tablet, and desktop devices
-- 🧭 **Deterministic Maze Path**: A pre-defined path is used for all five trials; no loops or branches, guaranteeing a single solution
+- 🧭 **Session-Consistent Maze**: Each session generates a fresh loop-free path that is reused for all five trials in that session
 - 🔁 **Error Recovery Enforcement**: After a mistake, the participant must re-confirm the last correct tile before moving forward
 - ⏱️ **Precise Timing**: Trial timer starts on the first click of the start tile and stops immediately on reaching the goal
 - 📊 **Performance Tracking**: Detailed metrics including error rates, response times, and learning curves